-Trump opens first visit to Israel as president | New Country 923
+Trump: Israelis and Arabs share 'common cause' against Iran | New Country 923

 Meanwhile, Palestinian activists are calling for a “Day of Rage” when Trump visits the West Bank on Tuesday.
 The demonstrations are meant to draw attention to a month-long hunger strike by hundreds of prisoners being held by Israel and to protest what many Palestinians say is unfair U.S. support for Israel.

-Trump arrives after spending two days in Saudi Arabia, home to Islam’s holiest sites, having brokered the arms contract and business deals with Saudi officials while also trying to strengthen relations with several other Arab nations.
-He also delivered a closely watched speech to the Muslim world in which he called for Middle East leaders to root out extremists at home, while casting the fight against terror as “good vs. evil” rather than the West vs. Islam.
-In a pointed departure from his predecessor, Trump all but promised he would not publicly admonish Mideast rulers for human rights violations and oppressive reigns.

-After Israel, Trump’s marathon maiden foreign trip will take him to the Vatican for an audience with Pope Francis, to Brussels for a NATO summit and to Sicily for a meeting of leaders of the Group of Seven major industrial nations.

-Associated Press writer Josef Federman in Jerusalem contributed to this report.
+Associated Press writer Josef Federman contributed to this report.

 Follow Lemire on Twitter at http://twitter.com/JonLemire and Pace at http://twitter.com/@JPaceDC